tolgacatak17/DoublePendulum/README.md

 ## Example Solution

-Using the default values and solving with both the **RK4** method and MATLAB's **ode45** function, the following results are obtained:
+Using the default values, the system is solved using both RK4 and ode45 methods.
+The example solutions are shown below:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9be67253-9700-40fc-9973-8cf73a4157e5" alt="Example Solution" width="1000">